 - An employee who has slipped at work because of food or drink that had been spilt on the floor of the company canteen, or some other foodservice premises.

 - Damaged flooring, such as a cracked tile, warped floorboard, or frayed carpet could cause an employee to suffer a trip injury at work.

 - An electrical cable that was left running across the floor could cause an employee to trip over.

 These are all examples of the kinds of hazards at work, that could lead to an employee injuring their back due to a slip, trip or fall.
+Such accidents should be recorded in the accident book.
 If you call our claims team and explain how your accident happened, they will let you know whether you have a potential claim or not.